 Clawing my way into college on the financial aid, through the higher education opportunity program, I had full transparency on the sheer amount of money owed through child support, and the miracles my mother was blessed with as the support debt was a key factor in the university granting my financial aid.

-I wonder what would of happened if my younger brother wasn’t born which increased the dependents criteria and the child support owed wasn’t so excessive, I might not have been able to go to college on the financial aid, and we wouldn’t have been able to afford it.
+I wonder what would have happened if my younger brother wasn't born, which increased the dependents criteria, and the child support owed wasn't so excessive.
+I might not have been able to go to college on the financial aid, and we wouldn't have been able to afford it.

-For some reason though, when he calls I still answer, and I felt slightly safe.
-I’ve gone through the world seeing the light and darkness in others and myself.
+For some reason though, when he calls I still answer and I feel slightly safe.
+I've gone through the world seeing the light and darkness in others and myself.
 I guess, I appreciated that he always tried to hide that darkness from me.

-I am my bothers keeper.
-For as long as I cam remember, the greatest source of emotional turbulence and uncertainty came from thinking about my brother’s safety and future.
+I am my brother's keeper.
+For as long as I can remember, the greatest source of emotional turbulence and uncertainty came from thinking about my brother's safety and future.

-My brother and I were both blessed with the knowledge of how to survive and that knowledge and identity around being survivors has left trauma’s we’re both still working through.
-We’re both also finding it has given us great strength and resilience.
+My brother and I were both blessed with the knowledge of how to survive, and that knowledge and identity around being survivors have left traumas we're both still working through.
+We're both also finding it has given us great strength and resilience.

-The environment you’re born into has a significant influence on your character and future.
-One of the difficult things I’ve had to battle with is the image or a snapshot of the past I hold of a smart, small and soft young boy who needed to be protected.
-It is a snapshot I’ve held onto of my brother.
-I was scared that he would need to learn how to protect in himself in the environment we were born into.
-You don’t want the gentle to do battle with monsters, to defeat a monster you often become what you try to defeat.
+The environment you're born into has a significant influence on your character and future.
+One of the difficult things I've had to battle with is the image or a snapshot of the past I've held - a smart, small and soft young boy who needed to be protected.
+It is a snapshot I've held onto of my brother.
+I was scared that he would need to learn how to protect himself in the environment we were born into.
+You don't want the gentle to go into a battle with monsters, to defeat a monster you often have to become what you try to defeat.

 We can find family in many places, even when it seems lost.
 We can call many places home.
 The unexpected things in life bring great opportunity and meaning.